Introduction: The Complexities of Borrowing from Your Business

 For example, you can take out a lump sum for a major expense.
 Or you can take out a loan in several instances for ongoing expenses.
 But they all fall under the same Division 7A umbrella.

 Ideally, these loans are set up through a formal loan agreement.
-The agreement contains important details like terms and interest charge.
+The agreement contains important details like terms, interest charge, and interest rate type, which can be fixed or variable.
 Many companies don’t take the time to set up these loans properly and that could lead to problems down the line, such as capital gains.
+It’s also important to note that each payment made towards the loan reduces the outstanding balance and helps ensure compliance with tax laws.

 Ultimately, this may affect the overall financial health of the business.